Migracode-Barcelona/old-syllabus-contents/js-core-3/week-11/lesson.md

 We have just traced the output of some code on paper, but how do ensure that the code actually does what it is supposed to do when we run it.

-> Discussion: How have we been testing our code so far?
-How do ensure it is *correct*.
-What is "*correct*" anyhow?

 In many organisations, there are full teams dedicated to **testing** and ensuring that the code written behaves correctly, to report **bugs** and make sure that they are fixed on time.
 In general, **Quality Assurance** is a responsibility of everyone in a team starting from Project Manager, Scrum Masters, Developers and Testers.

 There are typically several levels of testing when working on a project: